-If you’re looking for the best laptop for music, you’ll want to consider any laptop that features the best processors and as much RAM as you can muster to handle multiple music tracks.
-You’ll also need one of the best SSDs or hard drives, as you’ll be working with large file sizes.
-Fantastic speakers, or more likely, the ability to connect to external speakers is also very important.
+If you’re in the market for one of the best laptops for music production, you need to consider any device that has one of the best processors and as much RAM as possible – these will be critical for handling multiple music tracks.
+You also want one of the best SSDs or hard drives, as you’ll be working with large file sizes.
+Wonderful speakers, or more likely,the ability to connect to an external sound output is also very important.

-You’ll also want something that’s nice and durable.
-You need something that’s going to withstand any bumps and knocks that may occur as you travel from gig to gig.
-And, because you’re going to be carrying it around, you’ll likely want something that’s thin and light – so take a look at the best Ultrabooks.
+You’ll also want something that can take a beating.
+While you don’t necessarily need one of the best rugged laptops, the best laptops for music productions houl be able to handle and bumps and knocks that occur while travelling from gig to gig.
+And, because you’re going to be carrying it around, you’ll want something that’s thin and light – so take a look at the best Ultrabooks.

 To make choosing a laptop easy, we’ve included our exclusive price comparison tool, so you know where to find the best deal without having to trawl through the web comparing prices.
 If you want to see a more comprehensive list of prices and retailers, just click the ‘view all prices’ link on each widget.